MahadevBalla/The-Recipe-Cloud/README.md

-# 🍽️ Django Recipes App
+# 🍽️ The Recipe Cloud App

 A stylish and interactive **recipe management app** built with Django and Bootstrap for a sleek user experience.
 Users can **add, edit, view, and delete recipes**, with authentication and dynamic UI enhancements.